telerik/maui-docs/installation/installation-methods.md

 ## ZIP Archive

 The ZIP archive is convenient if you want to create your own repository with Telerik UI for .NET MAUI versions.
 It contains everything that is available in the [automated installers]({% slug automated-installer %}) but in the form of a ZIP archive.
-However, unlike using the automated installer, installing the Visual Studio extensions from the archive requires you to manually do this by navigating to the `VSExtensions` folder.

 ## Referencing Assemblies Manually